Are software developers really the bottleneck to value delivery?

 I’ve become increasingly convinced that enterprise embracement of a product focus, versus a legacy project focus, can provide a clue.

-As leading product- and design-driven companies like Netflix, Amazon, and AirBnB demonstrate, the goal of modern software development is never on problem-solving over delivery, where the best teams drive a continuous organization-wide learning process, where savvy leaders strive to optimize for effectiveness, build just enough to learn from, and continuously Iterate.
+As leading product- and design-driven companies like Netflix, Amazon, and AirBnB demonstrate, the goal of modern software development is first and foremost, on problem-solving over delivery, where the best teams drive a continuous organization-wide learning process, where savvy leaders strive to optimize for effectiveness, build just enough to learn from, and continuously Iterate.

 What gets managed in Product Management?

-Not Just Competing Stakeholder Requests, but the Unfolding of a Vision
+Not Just Competing Stakeholder Requests, but the Unfolding of a Strategy

-Instead of efficiently pushing out lists of features in isolation, product-driven teams are focused on the higher-level organizational vision – how does that flow to strategy, and how can teams continuously deliver on that strategy by delivering on measurable, data-driven changes in user behavior targeted through Outcome-focused Objectives and Key Results (OKRs).
+Instead of efficiently pushing out lists of features in isolation, product-driven teams are focused on the higher-level organizational Mission – how that flows to Vision, which results in strategy, and how can teams continuously deliver on that strategy by delivering on measurable, data-driven changes in user behavior targeted through Outcome-focused Objectives and Key Results (OKRs).

 IT Project vs. Product Focus